You have a plan to set up an online business and you have a million technology questions to help get things started.

 1. Does the current tech solution support what my business does best?

-A small business changes and grows with every passing day; operations change, competencies shift, and best practices morph with time – and so should your technology!
+Small businesses change and grow with every passing day; operations change, competencies shift, and best practices morph with time – and so should your technology!

 The key is to stay current, adapt to new industry practices, and replace outdated hardware and processes.
 Always choose a technology that supports everyday tasks but also helps you scale up as your business grows.